sanskrit/raw_etexts_english/blogs/manasataramgini/2007/07/2007-07-25_maruts-as-para-skanda-and-other-elements-of-their-mythology.md

 watchfully command the seven-fold troops of maruts.”

 skandovAcha: saptamaM mAruta skandhaM pAlayiShyAmy-ahaM prabho|
-yad-anyad-api me kAryam deva tad-vada mAchiraM ||
+yad-anyad-api me kAryam deva tad-vada mAchiram ||
 skanda replied, “Very well, my lord\!
 I shall command the seven-fold marut troops.
 Now tell me quickly if there is any other task of the devas to be done.”